im-open/create-github-deployment/README.md

 # create-github-deployment

-This action creates GitHub Deployment and Deployment Status records.
-It can be used in conjunction with tooling that reads GitHub deployments and deployment statuses to see the disposition of deployments.
+This action creates GitHub Deployments and Deployment Statuses through [GitHub's API](https://docs.github.com/en/rest/deployments).
 This action defaults the `deployment.task` to `workflowdeploy` and is designed to work with an internal dashboard that utilizes custom payload data.

 The `deployment.payload` is customized to have these values included:
 ```json